Saacid-Ali/Strikers-Goals-Regression/README.md

 * Created a tool that predicts strikers goals in home/away games.
 * Used a dataset from GitHub with Fantasy Premier League data.
 * Utilised Linear Regression, Decision Tree and Random Forest Regressors to decide on the best model.
+* Wrote a detailed report outlining the motivation for this study, the findings and the potential for future work.

 ## Code and Resources Used
 **Python Version:** 3.7.6